6. WORLD MUSIC

 Instruments: 1 Anasazi flute, 2 eagle bone whistle, 3 Apache fiddle, 4 drums.

-Instruments: 5. fretted dulcimer, 6. fiddle, 7. banjo.
+Instruments: 5 fretted dulcimer, 6 fiddle, 7 banjo.

-Cajun music: is the traditional music of Louisiana which derived
+Cajun music: traditional music of Louisiana derived from French-Canadian ballads that later developed into dance music.

 Instruments: 8 Cajun accordion, 9 fiddle, 10 triangle.